Margaret Hogg: Discovery of body

 In 1983, the lake was searched for the body of Veronique Mireille Marre, a missing French student.

 Subsequently, the remains of Margaret Hogg were found tied in the fetal position with co-ax cable with a dry-cleaning bag over her head and the body wrapped in a hessian cover, by a diver, Neil Pritt, on 29 February 1984, who initially thought them to be just a roll of old carpet.
 Shortly after the recovery, the body was identified by friends.
 The police investigation was made easier by noting "Margaret 11.11.63 Peter" that was engraved on the inside of the gold wedding ring recovered on the floor of the mortuary at West Cumberland Hospital.

 Peter Hogg, the prime suspect, initially denied the murder before making a confession.
 He was sentenced to four years for manslaughter, obstructing a coroner, and perjury in his divorce proceedings.

 Veronique Mireille Marre

-The body of Veronique Mireille Marre was eventually found in April 1985.
+The remains of Veronique Mireille Marre were eventually found in May 1985.
 Her remains were found on a mountain at the bottom of a cliff, but no cause of death could be officially given.